NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 No matter what your package does or what code it contains, NuGet is how you package that functionality into a component that can be shared with and used by any number of other developers.

+The packaging process begins with the compiled code (assemblies), symbols, and/or other files that you want to deliver as a package (see [Overview and workflow](Overview-and-Workflow.md).
+That is, creating a package is an independent process from compiling or otherwise generating the files that go into the package.
+That said, the packaging process can can use information in a project file, helping you keep compiled assemblies and packages containing those assemblies in sync.

-This topic is a reference for different aspects of creating a package.
+This topic describes the detailed process of creating a package and serves as a reference for different aspects of that process.
 For a focused walkthrough, refer to [Create and Publish a Package Quickstart](../quickstart/create-and-publish-a-package.md).

-> [!Note]
-> This topic applies to project types other than .NET Core projects using Visual Studio 2017 and NuGet 4.0+.
-In those .NET Core projects, NuGet uses information in the `.csproj` file directly.
-For details, see [Create .NET Standard Packages with Visual Studio 2017](../guides/create-net-standard-packages-vs2017.md) and [NuGet pack and restore as MSBuild targets](../schema/msbuild-targets.md).

 In this topic: